-Ex-Sheriff Joe Arpaio says he hasn't been invited to Trump rally
+Trump hints at potential pardon for ex-Sheriff Joe Arpaio

 - Arpaio found guilty of criminal contempt for disregarding order on racial profiling

+"You know what, I'll make a prediction: I think he's going to be just fine," Trump said.
+"OK?
+But I won't do it tonight, because I don't want to cause any controversy."

+"But Sheriff Joe should feel good," the President added, hinting strongly that he would pardon Arpaio sometime in the future.

-(CNN)Joe Arpaio, the former Maricopa County, Arizona, sheriff found guilty last month of criminal contempt for disregarding a court order in a racial profiling case, said he won't be attending President Donald Trump's rally Tuesday in Phoenix.
+Arpaio was found guilty last month of criminal contempt for disregarding a court order in a racial profiling case.

+"'Was Sheriff Joe convicted for doing his job?'" the American Civil Liberties Union tweeted, echoing Trump's question.
+"No, he was convicted for violating court order for discriminating against Latinos."

+Earlier in the day, White House press secretary Sarah Huckabee Sanders had said that Trump would not declare a decision on whether to pardon Arpaio.

-Not because he doesn't want to go.
+It wasn't because he didn't want to go.

-"I haven't been invited," Arpaio told CNN, adding that he would go if he were invited.
+"I haven't been invited," Arpaio told CNN on Monday, adding that he would go if he were invited.

 Last week, the President appeared to hint that he may pardon Arpaio -- an early Trump supporter and a lightning rod for more than a decade in the immigration battle.
 Trump retweeted a story from Fox News last week that reported he was "seriously considering" pardoning the convicted former sheriff.

-Groups such as the American Civil Liberties Union criticized talk of a potential pardon, saying the President would be undoing a conviction secured by career attorneys at the Justice Department.
+Groups such as the ACLU criticized talk of a potential pardon, saying the President would be undoing a conviction secured by career attorneys at the Justice Department.

 Arpaio he said it was Trump's decision when asked if he had any comment on a possible presidential pardon.